gasparian/lsh-search-go/README.md

 ### Locality sensitive hashing short reference

 LSH implies space partitioning with random hyperplanes and search across "buckets" formed by intersections of those planes.
-Recipe for creating LSH search index:
-  1. Generate *k* random hyper planes.
-  2. Calculate bit hash for each point in a dataset, relying on it's position relative to the each generated plane.
-Store points with the same hash in a separate hash table.
-  3. Repeat the process *l* times --> so at the end we store *l* search indeces.
-  4. For each query point generate *l* hashes of length *k* and search for nearest neighbors in prepared hash tables.
+My implementation is closer to the [Annoy](https://github.com/spotify/annoy), since during index construction, I picking up two random points and calculate the plane that lies in the middle between those points, and then repeat this process recursevely for points that lies on each side of this newly generated plane.

-We can expect that nearby vectors have the higher probability to be in the same bucket.
+So we can expect that nearby vectors have the higher probability to be in the same "bucket".
-Storing all vectors in many hash tables requires much space, but searching for nearby vectors can then be done faster, as many distant vectors are not considered for reductions.
-So we will always have the trade-off between space usage and search time.
+To maximize the number of detected nearest neighbors during the search, usually it's enough to run ~10-100 plane generations (`NTrees` parameter) with different random seed.
+For each query vector we generate a set of hashes (one per single "tree"), based on dot-product between each plane and the query vector, and then we add all the candidates to the min-heap to finally get *k*-closest to our query vector.

-Here is visual example of space partitioning:
+Here is just super-simple visual example of space partitioning:
 <p align="center"> <img src="https://github.com/gasparian/lsh-search-go/blob/master/pics/biased.jpg" height=400/> </p>

 I prefer to use simple rules while tuning the algorithm:
-  - more planes permutations you create --> more space you use, more time for creating search index you need, but more accurate the model could become;
+  - more "trees" (or planes premutations) you create --> more space you use, more time for creating search index you need, but more accurate the model could become;
-  - more planes you generate --> more "buckets" with less points you get --> search becomes faster, but can be less accurate (more false negative errors, potentially);
+  - decreasing the minimum amount of points in a "bucket" can make search faster, but it can be less accurate (more false negative errors, potentially);
-  - larger distance threshold you make --> more "candidate" points you will have during the search phase, so you can satisfy the "max. nearest neighbors" condition faster, but decrease accuracy.
+  - larger distance threshold you make --> more "candidate" points you will have during the search phase, so you can satisfy the "max. nearest neighbors" condition faster, but potentially decrease accuracy.

 ### API